Dynamic Pricing and Matching for Two-Sided Queues: Asymptotic Optimality of the Two-Price Policy

-Outside the finite set $\mathcal{B}^{\eta}$, the drift of the Lyapunov function $V(\BFq)$ is strictly less than zero.
-We have
+Outside the finite set $\mathcal{B}^{\eta}$, the drift of the Lyapunov function $V(\BFq)$ is strictly negative.
+Specifically, we have

-Thus, the system is positive recurrent for any $\eta$ and the first part of the lemma follows.
-Now, we will use the moment bound theorem to upper bound the expectation of the sum of the queue lengths to get the desired inequality.
-We have,
+Thus, by the Foster-Lyapunov theorem \citep{srikantbook}, the uniformized DTMC under the two-price and max-weight policy is positive recurrent for any $\eta$.
+The first half of the lemma is proved.
+To prove the second half of the lemma, we apply the moment bound theorem \citep{HajekComm} to Eq~\eqref{eq: foster-lyapunov}, which gives that